Display and Formatting of Results

 The screenshot shows 3 fields:

-By changing the template, we can change the appearance of the result, let's consider the following template:
+By changing the template, we can change the appearance of the result.
+Let's consider the following template:

 Text in the Template field:

-Конкуренция: $totalcount
+Competition: $totalcount

 $serp.format('$link $anchor\n$snippet\n\n')

-• Ordinary text is output to the result as is, without changes
+- Normal text is output to the result as is, without changes

-Formatting arrays
+Formatting Arrays

 $serp.format('$link $anchor\n$snippet\n\n')

-This entry means that for the $serp array, it is necessary to call the format method with the parameter '$link $anchor\n$snippet\n\n'.
-The format method concatenates all the elements of the array into a string according to the template specified in the parameter, the template itself means: for each element of the $serp array, output the link and anchor separated by a space, then output the snippet on a new line, after which there are two more line breaks, resulting in an empty line between the results.
+This entry means that the $serp method must be called for the array .format with the parameter '$link $anchor\n$snippet\n\n'. .
+The .format method joins all array elements into a string according to the template specified in the parameter.
+The template itself means: for each element of the array $serp , output the link and anchor separated by a space, then output the snippet on a new line, followed by two more line breaks, resulting in a blank line between the results.

-Using the template engine
+Using the Template Toolkit

-Looping through an array
+Iterating through an Array

-FOREACH i IN p1.list;
+[% FOREACH i IN p1.list;

 i.cms _ "\n";

-END
+END %]

 Examples

-Result format:
+Result Format:

 $query: $totalcount\n

-Result:
+Example Result:

 test: 3910000000